Privacy

 It does not cover the clinical records we keep if you later become a client.
 Those are described in the separate Therapy Agreement or contract we share at the start of any work together.

 We use PostHog to understand, in aggregate, how people use the site so we can improve it.
-We've configured it to be privacy-preserving:
+We've configured it with privacy controls:

 What we see, in aggregate: which pages are visited, approximate country from a truncated IP, coarse browser and device type, and anonymous interactions such as scrolls and clicks.
+Where heatmap features are available, we may see page layout and interaction patterns, not the content you type into the contact form.
 None of this is linked to you as an individual.

 Lawful basis: legitimate interests under Article 6(1)(f) of the UK GDPR (improving the service).
 Because our analytics are anonymous and do not set or read device storage, no consent banner is required under the UK Privacy and Electronic Communications Regulations (PECR).
 If you'd rather not be counted at all, you can enable "Do Not Track" in your browser or block the analytics host at a network level.